d3QUone/shoeboxed_evernote_extract/README.md

 pwd - allow you to check and sure that you are not mistaken <br>
 sudo - installation under administration, need your password <br>

-3) Now install 2 packages from Terminal:<br>
+3) Now install 2 packages using Terminal app:
-sudo pip requests<br>
-sudo pip evernote<br>
+<code>sudo pip requests evernote</code>

-4) Download script and files, open script in Python IDE and press fn+F5 to run them. <br>
-You’ll get interactive instructions in the script output.
+4) Download script and files, open script in Python IDE and press fn+F5 to run them. <br> You’ll get interactive instructions in the script output.
 Follow them you will get all data to authorize.

 If any problems or errors - feel free to contact me.